Gobi0301/SalesSphere/README.md

 Role-based access control ensures that only authorized users can access specific features.
 Secure login using Spring Security.

-# 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 # 🤝 Contact
 For any questions or suggestions, feel free to reach out: